Three arrested in Othello Wednesday in suspected gang-related shooting

 The two boys were each booked on suspicion of one charge of first-degree assault and one charge of second-degree assault.
 They were each booked on a $500,000 bond.

-The sheriff's office said they are looking for a third juvenile suspect.
+The sheriff's office said it is looking for a third juvenile suspect.